diagomezpa/BancoFrontpruebaTecnica/README.md

 To execute the test, you must have Java 17 or later installed.

+## Banco de Bogotá

+This technical test was carried out for Banco de Bogotá.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.